tracker1/convert-blogengine-data/input/README.md

 # convert-blogengine-data

-Converting data from BlogEngine.net for use in tracker1.info
+Legacy data/blog for frugalcoder.us, being converted for new use in tracker1.info

 ## LICENSE